JByrd-SNHU/JByrd-SNHU.github.io/README.md

 ### Enhancement One Narrative

-#### Enhancement One Artifact Choice <a name="enhancement-one-artifact-choice"></a>
+#### Artifact Choice <a name="enhancement-one-artifact-choice"></a>

-For Enhancement One, which concentrated on Software Engineering and Design, I selected the RGB LED Cube Control Software as the focal artifact.
+For Enhancement One, which concentrated on **Software Engineering and Design**, I selected the RGB LED Cube Control Software as the focal artifact.
 A comprehensive description of this particular artifact has been provided in detail in the preceding section titled "Initial Artifact - Description".
 Link to [Initial Artifact - Description](#initial-artifact-description)